CraftySalamander/RTS_Overlay/Readme.md

 * Choose the scaling of the layout (images, spacing...).
     * When using a 4K display, you can for instance set this value to *200 %*.
 * [Next panel](pictures/common/action_button/to_end.png): go to the Next panel (cycling through *Configuration*, *Build Order* and *Match Data*).
-    * The same result can be achieved with the *Tab* hotkey, provided you have the focus on the application.

 You can move the window with drag and drop, using the left click.
 Because the window will be resized depending on its content, what matters is only the upper right corner position.
 This upper right position will be maintained (and saved in the settings file using the [Save settings](pictures/common/action_button/save.png) button).

 The overlay window should stay on top of your other applications (game included).
 Sometimes, it might not work properly at launch, but clicking a single time on [Next panel](pictures/common/action_button/to_end.png) should solve the issue.

-You can hide/show the application with the hotkey *Ctrl+H* (it only works if you have the focus on the application).

 More options are available in this settings file (police font, size of the images...).
 You can edit it (JSON format) with any text editor and reload it (using the [Load settings](pictures/common/action_button/load.png) button or by quitting and relaunching the application).

-Some of the hotkeys can also be changed in this file.
+Different hotkeys (single key or combination of keys) can also be configured in this settings file.
+Among them, the following are global in the sense that they can be used even when you do not have the focus on the overlay (typically while playing the game):
+* *next_panel*: cycle through the next panel
+* *show_hide*: show/hide the application
+* *build_order_previous_step*: go to the previous build order step (see below)
+* *build_order_next_step*: go to the next build order step (see below)

 Build order selection
 ---------------------

 Below, you find the **Build Order** search bar.
 To choose the build order to display, start by typing a few keywords separated by spaces (space only also works).
-A list of up to 5 corresponding build orders appear.
+A list of up to 15 corresponding build orders appear.
 Press *Enter* to select the one appearing in bold.
-By default, the build order selected is the first of the list, but you can use *Ctrl+Tab* to select another one.
+By default, the build order selected is the first of the list, but you can use *Tab* to select another one.
+Another solution is to click with the mouse on the requested build order.

 Username
 --------